Kindergarten Student Development

 Dereh Eretz דרך ארץ

-Dereh Eretz, literally “path of the land,” is the value that is taught throughout SJCS.
+Dereh Eretz, Dereh Eretz literally means “the way of the land” and has come to represent proper behavior.
+The new translation of it as “citizenship” reminds us of our responsibilities as citizens of our school and our world.
 Dereh Eretz is taught in all the grades as a practical, tangible practice of polite behavior, respect, and caring for others and our world.

 Foundations of the practice in Kindergarten: